zuluchaka/tradingplan/README.md

 - External conditions to consider (market or news events):
   * check https://www.myfxbook.com/forex-economic-calendar  - if any RED flag (imapcting news) about the pair - DO NOT TRADE

-- Conditions to enter (REASONS NOT tO TRADE):
+- Conditions to enter (REASONS NOT to TRADE):
    * Pin Bar at previous support/resistance level.
 Enter on open of next bar after current pin bar
    * Check daily, weekly, monthly drawdown => lot size calculation (generate SL, TP1,TP2 and TP3)
    * Risk 2% per trade
    * Minimum Risk/Reward ration 3:1
-- Add trade to journal (XLS file in GDrive)
+- Add new trade to journal : https://drive.google.com/drive/folders/1DYp9zuLJZ5bxZBdvmD7DJhnc7vrzpv3G?ogsrc=32
-- Photo of the trade (BEFORE) in Trello
+- Photo of the trade (BEFORE) in Trello: https://trello.com/b/Jj6QDSv2/trading-journal-2018

 - Order1: Place BUY/SELL STOP ORDER a small distance (2-3 pips) beyond/above the high/low of the Pin Bar (knowing that the price has moved in the direction of profit before placing the trade).
 - Order2: Place SELL/BUY STOP ORDER a small distance (5 pips) beyond/above the high/low of the Pin Bar (in case of reversal)